 - 2 cloves garlic

-- 1 tbsp vegan butter or oil of your choice
+- 1 tablespoon vegan butter or oil of your choice

 - Grate the potatoes and finely chop the onion and garlic.
 I usually do this by hand, but If you are in a hurry, you can grate it all using a food processor.